sendgrid/sendgrid-php/CONTRIBUTING.md

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase

-We welcome direct contributions to the sendgrid-php code base.
+We Welcome direct contributions to the sendgrid-php code base.
 Thank you!

 Please note that we utilize the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for Git to help keep project development organized and consistent.